-How does the GST/HST applies to exports of intangible personal property? (show/hide)
+How does the GST/HST apply to exports of intangible personal property? (show/hide)

-How does the GST/HST applies to exports of intangible personal property?
+How does the GST/HST apply to exports of intangible personal property?

 Most supplies of IPP (other than intellectual property) made to persons who are non-registered non-residents are zero-rated except for the following: